 Hello and welcome to another boring website.
 My name is Rob (Robert) O’Connor and I’m using this as a collection space for thoughts and musings on projects (i.e. dumping ground).
 I live in Waterford (Ireland) with my wife and children.
 There’s a few aspects to my professional life, so in no particular order of merit or preference …

-My main job is working as a lecturer in the Department of Computing & Mathematics at Waterford Institute of Technology.
-(WIT) At present, I teach computer science and programming at undergraduate levels.
+My main job is working as a lecturer in the Department of Computing & Mathematics at the South East Technological University (SETU).
+At present, I teach computer science and programming at undergraduate levels.
 In the past, I’ve also specialised in media tools with a special emphasis on audio production.
 I’m the Programme Leader for the BSc (Hons) in Applied Computing, which might sound fancy, but in all honesty that means a large part of my working day involves editing spreadsheets and solving problems.

 Music has always played a huge part of my life and I would says strongly defines my identity.
-Even though I haven’t gigged in while (last seen with a guitar in Whelans in March 2020!), I have written, recorded and released music under my own name and with the bands Acrojunk (now defunct) and Fighting Spiders (I’m no longer with them).
+Even though I haven’t gigged in while (last seen with a guitar in Whelans in March 2020!), I have written, recorded and released music under my own name and with the bands Acrojunk (now defunct) and Fighting Spiders (COVID killed my involvement with that band ☹️).
 I have a heap of unreleased material written and am always threatening to unleash a solo album (because the world needs another 40-something man telling you his thoughts through song.)
 I also work as a musician with some theatre groups, most notably Waterford Spraoi.
 Back in the deep mists of time, I used to DJ in some local clubs and pubs, which brings me onto the final part of my professional life.

-Since 2006, I’ve presented Irish Beats on Beat 102-103, which is a radio show that focus on the contemporary Irish music scene.
+For 17 years, I presented Irish Beats on Beat 102-103, a radio show that focus on the contemporary Irish music scene.
 There’s a huge amount of brilliant material released by Irish artists every month, most of which doesn’t get much recognition.
-Airtime is finite resource, but I do my best to play as much high quality music to as large an audience as possible.
-If one listener a week discovers a new act, then I consider it a successful show.
-Irish Beats is broadcast every Sunday from 8-10pm every Sunday on Beat 102-103.
+Airtime is finite resource, but I always did my best to play as much high quality music to as large an audience as possible.
+If one listener a week discovered a new act, then I considered it a successful show.
+Due to time pressures, I finished up on the radio in March 2023.
+Irish Beats continues with a new host and is broadcast every Sunday from 8-10pm every Sunday on Beat 102-103.

-Since 2021, I’ve been posting shows to my personal MixCloud profile.
+I’ve been posting shows to my personal MixCloud profile.
 BTW I’m not some sort of xenophobic music nationalist!
-I listen to a wide variety of music from all over the world, but on the radio I focus on homegrown sounds.
+I listen to a wide variety of music from all over the world, but on the radio I focused on homegrown sounds.

 Besides all that, I volunteer at my local Coder Dojo.
 I like to run and keep relatively fit.
 I regularly complete 5 and 10k distances and have done a few half-marathons in my time.
 I’ve never run a full marathon though and don’t think I want to either!
 I’m *love* food and am happiest at weekends cooking up a storm in the kitchen, listening to records and getting lost in my own head.
 In my spare time, I enjoy reading and playing video-games, especially those of the science fiction & fantasy variety.